We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 It’s fairly easy to tell the difference between a natural fancy color diamond and a treated colored diamond.
 The saturation of color in the treated diamonds is so strong that most of them look like semi-precious colored gems.

-Buyers of white diamonds are always taught that the most important of the “Four Cs” is diamond Cut quality (as I do on this site).
+Buyers of white diamonds are always taught that the most important of the “Four Cs” is the diamond cut (as I do on this site).

 The reason is simple – white diamonds are treasured precisely because of their radiance and fiery brilliance and it is the diamond’s cut quality that determines, more than any other factor, just how brilliant the diamond is.